emanalytic/emanalytic/README.md

 **My Expertise:**
 - Programming with Python and SQL
-- Building and tuning Machine Learning models💀
+- Building and tuning Machine Learning models
 - Diving deep into the realms of Artificial Intelligence ^_^

 **Currently, I'm:**